cloudify-cosmo/cloudify-stage/README.md

 ### Package creation

-You can use either tarball package or RPM package.
+You can create either tarball package or RPM package.

 #### Tarball package